It's summer. Some people go out and play, some stay in and watch. You can always do both.

 House of Bamboo (U.S., 1955)

 Samuel Fuller wrote and directed this film noir about a trio of American gangsters in post-WWII Japan.
-Shot on location in Tokyo and Yokohama, it stars Robert Ryan as a cruel underworld boss who hires a new recruit (Robert Stack) against the objections of his right-hand man (Cameron Mitchell).
+Shot in Tokyo and Yokohama, it stars Robert Ryan as a cruel underworld boss who hires a new recruit (Robert Stack) against the objections of his right-hand man (Cameron Mitchell).
 Fuller would later say the movie was really about a homosexual love triangle, but who knew?
-The Blu-ray is a huge step up visually from the faded picture found on the DVD Fox issued in 2005.
+The Blu-ray is a huge step up visually from the faded print Fox issued on DVD in 2005.
 For extras, it adds to that edition's two vintage newsreels, audio commentary and trailer with a new commentary track, isolated score and booklet.

 Guess Who's Coming to Dinner (U.S., 1967)